windows99-hue/99wxrobot/readme-en.md

 ### Disadvantages

-- Does not support mouse and keyboard control during use.
+- Does not support mouse and keyboard control during use.You can try using a virtual machine.
-- ~~Lacks context awareness.~~

 ## License